Fraunhofer-AISEC/gallia/docs/uds/scan_modes.md

 ## Session Scan

+The UDS session scan discovers available diagnostic sessions and their transition paths within a target Electronic Control Unit (ECU).
+This scan explores the hierarchical structure of UDS sessions, starting from the default session and recursively identifying other accessible sessions.

 UDS has the concept of sessions.
 Different sessions can for example offer different services.
 A session is identified by a 1 byte session ID.